1993 Four Corners hantavirus outbreak: HPS since the outbreak

 Tent cabins in Curry Village in Yosemite National Park, California.
 A small outbreak of HPS occurred in the park in 2012, mainly at Curry Village, during which ten visitors were infected and three died.

 Following the outbreak, the medical community in the US was asked to report HPS-like illnesses with unexplained causes.
 Other hantaviruses responsible for HPS were subsequently found, including Bayou virus, Black Creek Canal virus, and New York virus.
 The disease has since been found to also occur in Canada, Panama, and most of South America.
-In the Navajo Nation, the government has implemented long-term prevention and control strategies to address HPS, including rodent control programs and public health education, and the CDC Foundation has worked with the Navajo community to implement rodent control measures and educate people about HPS.
+In the Navajo Nation, the government has implemented long-term prevention and control strategies to address HPS, including rodent control and surveillance programs and public health education, and the CDC Foundation has worked with the Navajo community to implement rodent control measures and educate people about HPS.

-SNV remains the most common cause of HPS in North America.
+SNV is the most common cause of HPS in North America.
 It is primarily associated with one rodent species, and other hantaviruses discovered in North America follow the same pattern.
 Infections are usually contracted by inhaling aerosols of rodent feces, urine, or saliva.
 A few dozen cases occur each year, most from April to August in rural areas in western states and provinces.
 In South America, Andes virus is the most common cause of HPS and is transmitted primarily by the long-tailed pygmy rice rat.
 More than 200 cases occur every year, mostly in Argentina, Brazil, and Chile.

 Although HPS was feared by many to be contagious during the 1993 outbreak, transmission of SNV between people has never been confirmed, and there is little evidence of human-to-human transmission of hantaviruses in general.
 Because of the health risks imposed by hantaviruses, however, rodents and other small mammals are routinely surveilled to monitor hantavirus circulation.
 Environmental factors influence the rodent population, which can make HPS more or less frequent.
-For example, harsher winters are associated with a smaller deer mouse population, while rainfall is beneficial to their population by increasing food availability.
+For example, harsher wet winters are associated with a smaller deer mouse population, while rainfall is beneficial to their population by increasing food availability.
 Consequently, lower winter temperatures are associated with lower HPS incidence, and greater rainfall is associated with higher HPS incidence.

-Treatment of HPS is supportive and includes cardiac monitoring, mechanical ventilation, hemofiltration, and extracorporeal membrane oxygenation.
+Treatment of HPS is supportive and includes cardiac monitoring, mechanical ventilation, and extracorporeal membrane oxygenation.
 Despite these measures, the disease still has a high case fatality rate, ranging from about 12% to 45%, varying by virus.
 Experimental testing of ribavirin during the outbreak did not show a significant benefit to its use, and research has since shown that it is ineffective if administered after the early stage of HPS.
 As a result, the CDC does not recommend ribavirin as a treatment for the disease.
 Additionally, there are no approved vaccines to protect against New World hantavirus infections.
 To prevent infection, the CDC advises people to avoid contact with rodents, prevent them from entering one's home, keep one's home clear of food that may attract them, and safely clean up after them.